CPR Training UK: Essential Skills for Life-Saving Moments

 Adults

-For adults, begin by checking for responsiveness and calling for medical help.
-Afterward, start with the following steps:
+For adults, we begin by checking for the responsiveness of the victim and immediately calling for medical help.
+Once these initial checks are made you should start with the following steps

 1. Place the heel of one hand at the centre of the person's chest, then place your other hand on top, interlacing your fingers.